ice-wm/man/icewm.md

 graphical summary for each workspace is shown.

-The _Task Pane_ consists of a list of wide buttons for each application which is running on the current work space.
+The _Task Pane_ consists of a list of wide buttons for each application which is running on the current work space, or all workspaces if `TaskBarShowAllWindows=1`.
 Each task button shows the application icon and the application title.
 The active application is indicated by a pressed button.
 This is the application which has input focus.
 Pressing another button activates that application: it is brought to the foreground and receives input focus.
-Other mouse controlled activities on the window buttons are dragging window buttons to (temporarily) rearrange the order (with left mouse button) or closing the application window (with middle button while pressing and holding `Alt`).
+Other mouse controlled activities on the window buttons are: dragging window buttons with the left mouse button to rearrange the order, closing the application window with `Alt` + middle button, lowering the application window with `Ctrl` + middle button, or bringing the application window to the current workspace with `Shift` + middle button if `TaskBarShowAllWindows=1`.

 If there are not many application buttons then a stretch of plain task bar is visible.
 Clicking on it with the right mouse button gives the